remrin

 ]

-On my Mac, I use Orbstack, so I need to configure it directly in the software.
+I am using Orbstack on Mac, so I need to configure it directly in the software.

 image